alexini-mv/kinetic-neurotransmission/README.md

 - numpy (>= 1.20.1)
 - pandas (>= 1.2.3)

-To use the graph display functions of the model, it is necessary to install the Graphviz library as described in the follow [documentation](https://graphviz.org/download/).
+To use the graph display functions of the model, it is necessary to install the Graphviz library as described in follow [documentation](https://graphviz.org/download/).

 ## Installation